lejustin24/lejustin24/README.md

 - Nothing for now!
 -->

-## 🌱 My favorite courses of my MSc in AI
+## 🌱 Some of the most important courses of my MSc in AI

 - Operations Research: Linear programming & Optimization for Data Science
 - Numerical & Advanced Algorithms